microsoft/SDN/Kubernetes/HOWTO-on-prem.md

 ## Prepare a Windows Node ##

 We need a baseline of configuration on Windows nodes.
-This assumes Windows Server 2016, RS3+.
-This can be in a hypervisor or otherwise, but the instances require a external network IP (accessible by other hosts, not the public internet).
+This can be in a hypervisor or otherwise, but the instances require an external network IP (accessible by other hosts, not the public Internet).

-The following is for current insider builds, at an *elevated* Powershell prompt
+The following is for current Insider builds, at an *elevated* Powershell prompt

 ```powershell
 Install-Module -Name DockerMsftProviderInsider -Repository PSGallery -Force